ALLIES OPEN UP SECOND FRENCH FRONT

 45th Infantry Division lands at Sainte Maxime during Operation Dragoon3rd Infantry Division practices landing exercises in Italy, July 1944

-Left: Men of the 45th Infantry Division land at Sainte Maxime, situated in the middle of Operation Dragoon’s five invasion beaches, August 15, 1944.
-The 45th Infantry Division was one of three assault divisions (the other two were the 3rd and 36th) to land on the French Riviera (Côte d’Azur).
-The three divisions were part of VI Corps coming under Gen. Alexander (“Sandy”) Patch’s U.S. Seventh Army.
+Left: Men of the 45th Infantry Division land at Sainte Maxime, situated in the middle of Operation Dragoon’s 5 invasion beaches, August 15, 1944.
+The 45th Infantry Division was 1 of 3 assault divisions (the other two were the 3rd and 36th) to land on the French Riviera (Côte d’Azur).
+The 3 divisions were part of VI Corps coming under Gen. Alexander (“Sandy”) Patch’s U.S. Seventh Army.

 Right: Members of the 30th Infantry, 3rd Infantry Division board ten LCIs (Landing Ships, Infantry) and one LST (Landing Ship, Tank), July 24, 1944, near Naples, Italy, for a practice landing in anticipation of the upcoming invasion of Southern France.